Ushinattamono/DGL203SemesterProject/README.md

 5. Page Select
     - Yet another common function of the hamburger menu once opened, you are able to select the desired week to view once you click on it.

 <img src="epwireframe.png">

+### Red Labeled Features

+1. Return to Top
+    - At the bottom of the phone page, there is a button to return to the top of the page.

 <img src="bwireframe.png">

+and a description of the methods you intend to use to accomplish the project

+### Features

+1. Navigation Bar
+    - Highlighted as the same blue 1 in the phone wireframe, the navigation bar is built on a styled unordered list.
+2. Sub-Navigation Bar
+    - Highlighted as the red 2 in the phone wireframe, this is a second navigation list that the user is able to select the appropriate stage within the week given.
+3. Stage Information
+    - The information is populated with the appropriate images and content from the selected week and stage in the previous navigation.
+4. Footer
+    - Contains a Submit button that opens a form modal to submit a team, and a contact button that opens another modal with contact information.